-"Obviously it was something that propelled us to move on to the Stanley Cup Final after a huge comeback like that," said Bruins forward Milan Lucic, who scored the goal that cut Toronto's lead to 4-3 in that dramatic game.
+"Obviously it was something that propelled us to move on to the Stanley Cup Final after a huge comeback like that," said Boston forward Milan Lucic, who scored the goal that cut Toronto's lead to 4-3 in that game.
 "But in saying that, I've been on the other side of things like that.
 In 2010, we were up 3-0 in a Game 7 in the first period, after being up 3-0 in that series, and I think looking at that, that definitely made us stronger as a team to be able to rebound and recover and come back after that.

 "I think if you look at Toronto, they've definitely gotten stronger with the start that they've had and we'll see where something like that can take them."

 The Bruins carried their momentum from that Game 7 victory into their next two series.
 They beat the New York Rangers in five games and the Pittsburgh Penguins in four.
-But then the win against Toronto became something of an asterisk on their run because the Bruins weren't able to triumph at the end, as they fell in six games to the Chicago Blackhawks in the Stanley Cup Final.
+But then the win against Toronto became something of an asterisk on their run because the Bruins weren't able to triumph at the end; they fell in six games to the Chicago Blackhawks in the Stanley Cup Final.

 "Yeah, [it came up] a couple times when I was talking to some people back home.
 The conversation comes up a few times, especially when there's a lot of Maple Leafs fans where I'm from," said Bruins forward Daniel Paille, who is a native of Welland, Ontario.
 "So definitely a lot of disappointments, but at the same time they were happy for our team just because I was part of it.
 It's definitely a good think to look back on in history.
 And a lot of people did talk about it.
 But on the same sense, it's done now.
 We have to think of other things."